rhaeus/ufo/lib/vision/README.md

-# ufocore
+# ufovision
-The UFO core library
+The UFO vision library